 Phone: (828) 450-9100

-Ed Schwartzman joined TACF as the Foundation’s Southern Regional Science Coordinator in 2016.
-In this role, Ed oversees the following state chapters: KY, TN, NC/SC (Carolina’s), AL and GA.
-Full biography forthcoming.
+Ben Jarrett re-joined TACF as the Foundation’s Southern Regional Science Coordinator in 2017 after working as project manager in Madison, Wisconsin for two years.
+In this role, Ben oversees the following state chapters: KY, TN, NC/SC (Carolina’s), AL and GA.

 Phone: (434) 906-9312